fggreeff/dotfiles/standards/template_readme.md

 A short description of the purpose of the repository.

+## Architecture

+The architecture diagram for the application, ensure to seperate current from proposed / target diagrams.

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.